 Modern fake fur really came into being in the 50’s with the introduction of acrylic polymer fibers.
 These made man fabrics are easy to work with and can come close to feeling like fur.
 However, like all plastic, they have a useful lifespan.
 They also have a much longer decidedly not useful lifespan.

 Microfibres have been found in air, rivers, soil, drinking water, beer and table salt.Friends of the Earth

-Broken faux fur fibers join trillions of tiny pieces of plastic waste that are literally entering the food chain.
+Broken artificial fibers join trillions of other tiny pieces of plastic that are literally entering the food chain.
 Man made garments take nearly a thousand years to degrade in landfill, or release damaging gasses when burned.
 Natural sheepskin simply biodegrades, happily we have on hand millions of sheepskins each year.
-Sadly, we don’t use them.
+Sadly, we destroy them.